AmitRockBear/Excali-Blog/src/content/posts/the-one-gotcha-of-tailwind-dynamic-class-names.md

 #### Is There Any Other Way?

 Apparently, there is.
-According to a comment I found on Stackoverflow while writing this article, you can simply add the unbroken strings of Tailwind class names you want to use as comments somewhere in your code.
+According to a comment I found on StackOverflow while writing this article, you can simply add the unbroken strings of Tailwind class names you want to use as comments somewhere in your code.
 This will cause Tailwind to extract those classes at build time.
 However, I didn't find this approach quite appealing since it makes your website rely on comments in your code, which is a bit unusual.

 ### My Chip Component